Skip to Content

 Sweet or savory, puff pastry can be used in a wide variety of recipes.
-Crisp and light, during baking puff pastry should rise to several times its thickness, resulting in many layers of flaky dough.
+Crisp and light, a puff pastry should rise to several times its thickness, resulting in many layers of flaky dough.

-Let’s take a close look at why puff pastry didn’t rise and what you can do make sure it rises and bakes up perfectly next time.
+So, let’s look at why your puff pastry didn’t rise and what you can do to make sure it puffs and bakes up perfectly next time.

-How does puff pastry rise so nicely in the first place?
-It’s the procedure of rolling and folding the dough that makes it rise so beautifully.
+But first, how does puff pastry rise so nicely in the first place?

-The fat in the butter ensures that the layers of pastry dough are resistant to water so when baked the heat is caught between the many layers forcing it to rise and lift.
+See, the butter in the dough makes your layers resistant to water.
+So, when baked, the heat will turn water into steam, which is then caught between the many layers forcing it to rise and lift.

 Rolling and Folding